-The Living Wage Calculator was first created in 2004 by Dr. Amy K. Glasmeier at MIT.
+The Living Wage Calculator was first created in 2004 by Dr. Amy K. Glasmeier.

 The living wage model is an alternative measure of basic needs.
 It is a market-based approach that draws upon geographically specific expenditure data related to a family’s likely minimum food, childcare, health insurance, housing, transportation, and other basic necessities (e.g. clothing, personal care items, etc.) costs.
 The living wage draws on these cost elements and the rough effects of income and payroll taxes to determine the minimum employment earnings necessary to meet a family’s basic needs while also maintaining self-sufficiency.

-The living wage model is a ‘step up’ from poverty as measured by the poverty thresholds but it is a small ‘step up’, one that accounts for only the basic needs of a family.
-The living wage model does not allow for what many consider the basic necessities enjoyed by many Americans.
-It does not budget funds for pre-prepared meals or those eaten in restaurants.
-It does not include money for entertainment nor does it does not allocate leisure time for unpaid vacations or holidays.
-Lastly, it does not provide a financial means for planning for the future through savings and investment or for the purchase of capital assets (e.g. provisions for retirement or home purchases).
+The living wage model generates a cost of living estimate that exceeds the federal poverty thresholds.
+As calculated, the living wage estimate accounts for the basic needs of a family.
+The living wage model does not include funds that cover what many may consider as necessities enjoyed by many Americans.
+The tool does not include funds for pre-prepared meals or those eaten in restaurants.
+We do not add funds for entertainment, nor do we incorporate leisure time for unpaid vacations or holidays.
+Lastly, the calculated living wage does not provide a financial means to enable savings and investment or for the purchase of capital assets (e.g., provisions for retirement or home purchases).
 The living wage is the minimum income standard that, if met, draws a very fine line between the financial independence of the working poor and the need to seek out public assistance or suffer consistent and severe housing and food insecurity.
 In light of this fact, the living wage is perhaps better defined as a minimum subsistence wage for persons living in the United States.

 For single adult families, the adult is assumed to be employed full-time.
 For two adult families where both adults are in the labor force, both adults are assumed to be employed full-time.
 For two adult families where one adult is not in the labor force, one of the adults is assumed to be employed full-time while the other non-wage-earning adult provides full-time childcare for the family’s children.
 Full-time work is assumed to be year-round, 40 hours per week for 52 weeks, per adult.